flutter/website/src/release/breaking-changes/context-menus.md

 ### [`buildToolbar`]({{site.api}}/flutter/widgets/TextSelectionControls/buildToolbar.html)
-This function generated the context menu widget similarly to `contextMenuBuilder`, but required much more setup to work with.
+This function generated the context menu widget similarly to `contextMenuBuilder`, but required more setup to use.
 Before this change, you might have been overriding `buildToolbar` as a part of `TextSelectionControls`, like this:

 ```dart
 // Deprecated.